GUIDE 2025

 • Learn what categories exist

-It is not just another dry book about writing boring proposals.
-It’s packed full of advice from someone who has secured millions of dollars in successful funds for nonprofits like yours.
+The book packs advice from someone who has secured millions of dollars in successful funds for nonprofits like yours.

 About the Author

-Holly Rustick, the creator of WEGO Consulting, is known as “the go-to person” for writing proposals in North America with over ten years of experience writing proposals herself or reviewing them on behalf of companies worldwide.
+Holly Rustick, the creator of WEGO Consulting, is known as “the go-to person” for writing proposals in North America.
+She has over ten years of experience writing proposals or reviewing them for companies worldwide.

 Grant Writing For Dummies (6th Edition)